HEP-FCC/fcc-tutorials/FccDocPage.md

 In general you don't have to take a lot of care how you link.
 If you link to other content within this repository, just use relative paths.
 If you want to link to something in another repository, use the full URL.
 In the latter case, during the markdown collection, the links are modified to point to the generated websites in case it is a markdown file.

+## For website admins

+Administrators controlling access to the webspace need to be members of the e-group `cernbox-project-fccsw-web-admins`.

+If you want to have write-access you need to request membership in `cernbox-project-fccsw-web-writers`.
+If you are the main responsible for these activities, you should own the service account `fccsweos` that has admin rights for both the physics data EOS space and the web EOS space.